btrotta/advent-of-code-2024/Readme.md

 This requires solving a system of 2 linear equations.
 The only complications are that we need to check that the solution is positive and integer-valued, and for part b, because the solutions can be very large we need to use 64-bit integers.

+## Day 14

+For part b, plotting a hundred or so examples shows that in some cases the robots are not evenly distributed but mostly in one half of the plot vertically or horizontally.
+Therefore I guessed that the Christmas tree must appear in one of these cases.
+I plotted the cases where the distribution was significantly different in the 2 vertical or horizontal halves, and checked them manually.